Parnell Bradbury

-Parnell Bradbury (1904 – August 1977) was a British writer and playwright.
+Frederick Parnell Bradbury (19 January 1904 – 6 August 1977) was a British writer and playwright.
 He is known for co-writing Dark Lucy with Philip King.
 He was also a theatre critic for The Times.

-Bradbury was also a chiropractor and osteopath.
-He wrote extensively about these subjects.
+Bradbury was born in Shepherd's Bush, London, to Frederick Stephen Bradbury, a dentist, and Kate Simmons Lynn.

 Bradbury was a member of Sussex Playwrights.

-He died at his home in Lydney, Gloucestershire in August 1977 aged 73.
+He died at his home in Lydney, Gloucestershire in August 1977, aged 73.